section-engineering-education/engineering-education/articles/django-rest-api-mongodb-notes-app/index.md

 ![image title](/engineering-education/django-rest-api-mongodb-notes-app/detail-view.jpg)

 You can also delete or update the note on the detail page.
-The delete button is marked out in the red square on the image below.
+The delete button is in the red square on the image below.

 ![image title](/engineering-education/django-rest-api-mongodb-notes-app/delete-update-option.jpg)